 What is a Trust?

 A trust is a flexible estate planning tool established by a document called a trust deed.
+It is not a separate legal entity — it has no legal personality of its own.
+Instead, it is a legal arrangement under which the trustees hold legal ownership of the assets and manage them for the benefit of the beneficiaries.
 The trust deed sets out the rules: who the trustees and beneficiaries are, how the assets should be managed, and what powers the trustees have.
 Once your home is transferred into the trust, it is owned by the trustees — not by you personally.
-This means that when threats come along — care fees, divorce, creditors — you can say “What home?
-I don’t own a home.”
-Because technically, you don’t.
-The trust does.
+This means that when threats come along — care fees, divorce, creditors — you can say “What house?
+I don’t own a house.”
+Because legally, you don’t.
+The trustees hold it on trust.

 Types of Trusts Available